AdeebNqo/ch-t/README.md

 ch^t
 ======
+pronounced \\chat\\

+-vers1.0:
 This is a chat client and server I made for me and my friends.
 This is made in Java and one of the reasons was to play around with "Look and Feel"s.
-The main reason I made, however, is procrastination.

-I use a great look and feel I downloaded, the licence of the look and feel uis in the file `LICENCE.txt`.
+-vers1.1
+The application is to be used for anonymous communication.
+It is no longer simply a way of communicating with friends.

 ###Licence
-#####for my code
 This is free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or